Technology

 It's like dictating a recipe to a chef who already knows your kitchen, your pantry, and your dietary restrictions—you say what you want, and they handle every detail.

-Viswesh brings experience from Windsurf (AI coding tool) and Google, providing deep understanding of both developer workflows and AI code comprehension.
-Building QA that understands code intent (not just syntax) is a meaningful technical differentiation.
+Viswesh N G and Aakash Mahalingam bring experience from Windsurf (AI coding tool), Cognition, and Google, providing deep understanding of both developer workflows and AI code comprehension.
+Building QA that understands code intent (not just syntax) by reading source code directly is a meaningful technical differentiation from vision-based or DOM-scraping competitors.